 - Mark S. Wallach and In re Class 8 Truck Transmission Indirect Purchaser Litigation v.
 Eaton.
 Represented Eaton and obtained denial of class certification in direct and indirect purchaser class actions after deposing named plaintiffs’ class certification expert.

 - Grand Strand Water and Sewer Authority v.
 Oltrin Solutions LLC.
-Received dismissal of defendant Olin Corporation from class action alleging violations of Sherman Act Section 1 case.
+Granted dismissal of defendant Olin Corporation from class action alleging violations of Sherman Act Section 1 case.

 - Satnam Distributors, Inc. v.
-Commonwealth-Altadis et al. Received dismissal of Sherman Act Section 1 and 2 claims against client following oral argument in E.D.
+Commonwealth-Altadis et al. Granted dismissal of Sherman Act Section 1 and 2 claims against client following oral argument in E.D.
 Pa.

 - In re Cast Iron Soil Pipe and Fittings Antitrust Litigation.
 Represented McWane, Inc. in direct and indirect purchaser price fixing class actions and obtained favorable settlement after aggressive merits and class defense.